rwk-unil/sib24/optimize_code/README.md

 Understand algorithms through visualizations : https://visualgo.net/en

-**WIP** Exercises on this subject will be available in future versions of the workshop, don't hesitate to come and discuss if this is of interest to you.
+**WIP**: Exercises on this subject will be available in future versions of the workshop, don't hesitate to come and discuss if this is of interest to you.

 # Cluster and Cloud computing

-**WIP** Cluster / Cloud computing access is not easily setup for a workshop, however if you are interested in methods to optimize your cluster / cloud computing usage, feel free to come and discuss !
+**WIP**: Cluster / Cloud computing access is not easily setup for a workshop, however if you are interested in methods to optimize your cluster / cloud computing usage, feel free to come and discuss !

 Topics include, when to store data vs when to recompute, how to parallelize tasks, how to split your workloads, inter-task dependencies, spot compute vs high priority and more.